AmplifierDevel/Aspiranet/README.md

 [Zapier](https://www.zapier.com) is configured to add contacts to Act-On.
 Unfortunately Act-On does not support checking for dupplicates.
 So the same contact might be added twice.

-Thankfully they created a feature that allows the contact list to be cleaned quite easily.
+Act-On provides a feature that allows the contact list to be cleaned
 ![Act-On](https://github.com/AmplifierDevel/Aspiranet/blob/master/assets/img/documentation-act-on.jpg "Act-On")

+[Amplifier Strategies](https://www.amplifierstrategies.com) recommends to use it before any export.

 ## Credits